Kurt Warner: 2008 season

 Leinart was named the Cardinals' starting quarterback going into the 2008 off-season, but Ken Whisenhunt stated that it would be very possible for Warner to be the starter before week one of the regular season.
 Indeed, Warner was named the starter on August 30, 2008.
 That season, Warner had 4,583 passing yards, 30 touchdowns, and a completion percentage of 67.1%.
 He was the top ranked passer in the National Football Conference for the third time, and only trailed Philip Rivers and Chad Pennington of the AFC in NFL passer rating for the season.
 Warner also received FedEx Air Player of the Week honors for his performance during weeks 9 and 11 of the season.
-He had his struggles during the season, as in week 3 of the season vs. the New York Jets, his team turned the ball over 7 times.
-This included an interception for a touchdown, and 2 picks resulting in a touchdown and a field goal in just the second quarter.
+He had his struggles during the season, as in week 3 of the season versus the New York Jets, his team turned the ball over 7 times.
+This included an interception for a touchdown, and two interceptions resulting in a touchdown and a field goal in just the second quarter.
 Warner still managed to get his team to score 35 points in a 56–35 loss.

-On December 7, 2008, Warner led the Cardinals to a 34–10 win over his former team, the Rams, securing for the Cardinals the NFC West Division title and their first playoff berth since 1998.
-It was the Cardinals' first division title since 1975 and third of the post-merger era.
+On December 7, 2008, Warner led the Cardinals to a 34–10 win over his former team, the St. Louis Rams, securing for the Cardinals the NFC West Division title and their first playoff berth since 1998.
+It was the Cardinals' first division title since 1975 (when they were in St. Louis) and third of the post-merger era.
 As a result, the Cardinals earned a home playoff game, only their second ever, and their first in Arizona.
 (Despite winning division titles in the 1974 and 1975 seasons in St. Louis, the Cardinals played on the road in the playoffs as a result of the playoff structure in those days.)
 On December 16, 2008, Warner was named the starting quarterback for the NFC team in the 2009 Pro Bowl.